Advice > Consulting

 In addition to fit and case questions, BCG also uses the BCG Potential Test or Online Case as well as a Written case.

-The BCG Potential Test is typically used in FIRST-ROUND interviews.
+The BCG Potential Test was originally used in FIRST-ROUND interviews.
 There are two versions of the test.
 A computer-based one which includes 23 questions to be answered in 45 minutes.
 And a paper-based one which includes 53 questions to be answered in 50mins.

 BCG also sometimes uses a written case in SECOND-ROUND interviews.
 So far we have only heard of this being used in the US.
 For this written case, you will be given a set of documents, which you will use to answer case questions.
 You will then have 2 hours to answer these questions in the form of a 3 to 5 slide presentation, which you will have 15mins to present to your interviewer.